-Kostas Eleftheratos graduated from the Department of Environment of the University of the Aegean, received his MSc in Environmental Physics from the Department of Physics of the Aristotle University of Thessaloniki and his PhD from the Department of Geography and Climatology of the Faculty of Geology and Geoenvironment of the National and Kapodistrian University of Athens (NKUA).
+Kostas Eleftheratos graduated from the Department of Environment of the University of the Aegean, received his MSc in Environmental Physics from the Department of Physics of the Aristotle University of Thessaloniki and his PhD on Climatology from the Department of Geology and Geoenvironment of the National and Kapodistrian University of Athens (NKUA).

-His research focuses on the changes in the composition of the atmosphere on short and long time and space scales (clouds, greenhouse gases, aerosols, ozone, ultraviolet radiation), changes in climatic parameters (air temperature, precipitation), air quality, atmospheric effects from aircraft emissions and atmospheric effects of natural climatic oscillations.
+His research focuses on the changes in the composition of the atmosphere on short and long time and space scales (clouds, greenhouse gases, aerosols, ozone, ultraviolet radiation), changes in climatic parameters (air temperature, precipitation), air quality, atmospheric effects from aircraft emissions and the study of natural climatic oscillations.

 He has participated in 13 European and 8 national competitive research projects.
 He has authored or coauthored 31 papers in peer reviewed scientific journals, 21 papers in book chapters/conference proceedings and 50 conference abstracts.